 Chapter 6 How to set up social listening?

-Nevertheless, the one thing to remember at the beginning is that you need to set up your project which is the cornerstone of all of your online monitoring adventures.
-First, you need to open the Projects module, click the button to +Create a new project and choose one of the following:
+The first step is always the same – you need to set up your social listening project.
+Open up the Projects module, click on the +Create a new project button and choose one of the following:

 The “Brand” scenario

-In the “include” box, type in your brand name and you will get a quick preview of the internet mentions including your brand.
+In the “include” box, type in your brand name and you will get a quick preview of the mentions concerning your brand.

-This process is quite easy and the real fun starts after you save your project, so don’t forget to do so!
-At this moment, you can decide whether to create a dashboard for this project (which I highly recommend) and daily summary of your mentions.
+The real fun starts after you save your project, so don’t forget to do so!
+At this moment, you can decide whether to create a dashboard for this project (which we highly recommend) and a daily summary of your mentions.

 The “Social Profiles” scenario

-With this type of project, you can search for keywords within specified social profiles (like Facebook fanpage, Twitter account, Instagram or YouTube channel, or some of them mixed and matched.
-The including and excluding part of the process looks basically the same as above.
+With this type of project, you can search for keywords within specified social profiles (like Facebook pages, Twitter accounts, YouTube channels etc.) The including and excluding part of the process looks basically the same as in the Brand scenario.
 If you authorise your social accounts, you get data from your private messages as well as the ability to track reviews and dark posts.

 The “Other” scenario

-Please note that there’s a difference when you put your monitoring phrase in quotation marks.
-The system will find the exact phrase in this case.
+Please note that there’s a difference when you put your monitoring phrase in quotation marks – in that case, the system will only look for the exact phrase.
 Otherwise, it will look for all words typed into the “include” box separately.

 Filtering mentions and data analysis

-After you save your brand new social listening project, you will get put automatically to Mentions module where you can play around.
-You can filter the gathered mentions by time, sources, sentiment, the gender of their authors.
-And scroll away to read them carefully.
-If any of them catches your attention, you can go straight to the source and join the conversation.
+After you save your brand new social listening project, you will get taken to the Mentions module where you can play around.
+You can filter the gathered mentions by time, sources, sentiment, and more.
+Scroll away and read them carefully!
+If any of them catch your attention, you can go straight to the source and join the conversation.

 The next step is the analytics of gathered social data.
-To get perspective, go to Dashboard module and see visual data analysis.
+To do so, go to the Dashboard module and see a visual data analysis.

-I highly recommend using the “Customize” button at the upper-right corner.
-It gives you the chance to add some widgets that you need or move them around.
-Also, each of the widgets gives you the ability to change its settings or download the analysis as raw data or image.
+We highly recommend using the “Customize” button in the upper-right corner.
+It allows you to mix and match widgets to your needs and preferences.
+Also, each of the widgets gives you the ability to change its settings or download the analysis as raw data or an image.

-One of the most important steps of social listening in terms of crisis management is setting alerts.
+One of the most important steps of social listening in terms of crisis management is setting up automated alerts.
 In SentiOne, you have many options to customise your alert depending on what you want to achieve.
-You can choose to get the emails or in-app notifications, with the summary of social mentions divided by type and sentiment.
-This way you will always stay up-to-date.
+You can choose to get emails or in-app notifications, with the summary of social mentions divided by type and sentiment.
+This way, you will always stay up-to-date.